Welcome!

 The Valley Radio Club of Oregon (formerly Valley Radio Club of Eugene), located in Eugene, Oregon, was chartered in 1929, and is one of the oldest continuously operated club stations in the United States.
 It has been affiliated with the American Radio Relay League (ARRL) since 1932, and associated with the American Red Cross since 1951.

 If you are a newly licensed ham operator in our community, please come on by and meet other hams.
-Our membership is diverse, with ham radio experience ranging from several months to many decades!!
-Let us share our hamming experiences with you, and you’ll see what ham radio fun is all about!!
+Our membership is diverse, with ham radio experience ranging from several months to many decades!
+Let us share our ham experiences with you, and you’ll see what ham radio fun is all about!
+Sign up for the VRC Reflector (instructions)

 Club Meetings